 Before we start discussing different ways to sell your business, it is necessary to mention a few basic facts about this city-state in Southeast Asia.

-Jake Gardner, a business analyst at the online assignment help, explains that the country consists of one major island and nearly 60 other islets: "It has a population of 5.9 million, with almost 40% of foreign residents, which is exactly why English is one of the official languages in Singapore along with Malay, Mandarin, and Tamil."
+Jake Gardner, a business analyst at Assignment Helper, explains that the country consists of one major island and nearly 60 other islets: "It has a population of 5.9 million, with almost 40% of foreign residents, which is exactly why English is one of the official languages in Singapore along with Malay, Mandarin, and Tamil."

 Video: Doing business in Singapore | The Airport Economist